ThimbleFire/godot-loot-roll-prototype/README.md

 |:-:|:-:|
 |1|Goblin|

-We get all loot tables belonging to the monster with that id.
+We get all loot tables belonging to the monster with that id.<br>
 `database.query_with_bindings("SELECT loot_table_id FROM MonsterLootTables WHERE monster_table_id = ?", [id])`

 **MonsterLootTables**